polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

-Parsing MIME messages in Phosphorus Five
+Parsing and creating MIME messages in Phosphorus Five
 ===============

 MIME stands for "Multi-purpose Internet Message Exchange", and is usually associated with email.
 However, in Phosphorus Five, there exists